Hiroshi123/bin_tools/README.md

 The underlying idea is detecting call instruction skimming through .text area of object format file, and generate call graph.
 You can also attach call graph dependency information as a new section on the input object format file.

 When it is on a sequence of instruction, it checks "e8" & subsequent 4byte(candidate operand) meaning relative address from %rip.
 You might think, "Wait, there are lots of "e8" which are used for other purposes as operands which follows another opcode in X86.".
 Yes, indeed, but if you have to write a very long switch statement for this task, that is far from my desire.
 And here comes an idea.
-If you notice that you can collect heads of every function including the ones on plt, address that the functions are allowed to be jumped on is pretty limited.
-If you found "e8" and subsequent 4byte + %rip is one of them, it is very likely to be jump instruction.
+If you notice that you can collect heads of every function including the ones on plt, you will see the addresses that the functions are allowed to be jumped on are pretty limited.
+If you found "e8" and subsequent 4byte + %rip can step on one of them, it is very likely to be call instruction.

+* Note 0xff register & far call are not yet supported.

 ### Procedure